 In addition to these steps, there are other important contributions that companies should make.
-Electronics, jewelry and minerals companies should partner with donors to set up a miners' livelihood fund to offer them real opportunities and help the Congolese economy through small business, microfinance and agriculture.
+Electronics, jewelry and minerals companies should partner with donors to set up a miners' livelihood fund to offer real economic opportunities and help the Congolese economy through small business, microfinance and agriculture.

-Can we buy conflict-free electronics products now?
+Can we buy conflict-free products now?
 Which companies are leaders and which are laggards in taking steps to rid their supply chains of conflict minerals?

-Should companies stop buying Congolese minerals?
+Should companies stop buying minerals from Congo?